 - Window Coverings - curtains and sheers can greatly reduce the amount of light.
 Films, tinting, or other coatings also reduce light levels.
 Some films also filter out important wavelengths of light used by plants.
 Reduce or remove window coverings to increase light levels.

-Light meters, smartphone apps, and even older SLR cameras can be used to measure light intensity.
+Light meters, smartphone apps, and even SLR cameras can be used to measure light intensity.
 They typically measure light intensity in lumens or footcandles.
-While these gadgets can be helpful in determining what indoor plants will grow well, most home gardeners have success simply by experimenting.
-Try a plant in a particular window or location and if leaves drop, flowers fail to develop or growth is pale, spindly, or slow, then light levels may be too low.
+While these gadgets can help determine what indoor plants will grow well, most home gardeners have success simply by experimenting.
+Try a plant in a particular window or location, and if leaves drop, flowers fail to develop, or growth is pale, spindly, or slow, then light levels may be too low.
 If leaves are bleached or damaged, or if they turn yellow or brown and drop, light levels may be too high.
-Change things up by moving different species to different windows or trying new species in a particular window until you find a pairing that works.
+Change things up by moving different species to different windows or by trying new species in a particular window until you find a pairing that works.

 The quality of light refers to the wavelength of light.
 Plants utilize certain wavelengths of light more than others to photosynthesize and grow.
 These wavelengths are primarily in the red and blue parts of the spectrum.
 Sunlight provides these wavelengths in abundance.
 Window coverings and films, as well as other obstructions outside, occasionally change the amount of certain wavelengths that come in through the window.
-Since sunlight provides all of the wavelengths a houseplant needs to grow well, the quality of light is not a factor that requires much consideration when growing plants on a window sill.
+Since sunlight provides all of the wavelengths a houseplant needs to grow well, the quality of light does not require much consideration when growing plants on a window sill.
 Light quality becomes a very important consideration if supplemental light is being used.

-If you can’t seem to find a window in your home that provides enough light to grow the houseplants you want to grow, then supplemental light will be needed.
+Supplemental light will be needed if you can’t find a window in your home that provides enough light to grow the houseplants you want to grow.
 Learn more about providing supplemental light to indoor plants in this publication: Lighting & Houseplants (pub)

 Soil is an important consideration because it influences the amount of water and nutrients available to the plant.
 The "soil" used for houseplants is actually a mix of various soilless components.
 Because it is not made from actual soil, it is often referred to as media, substrate, potting media, growing media, or simply as potting soil.